 Christianity does command that we be good citizens of the country we are living in.
 We are to follow the laws, pay our taxes, pray for our leaders and seek the welfare of the city where we live.
 If called into the military, we must follow our beliefs and serve wherever our beliefs allow us to.

 Christians need to remember their history and recall that some countries have sought to incorporate their political beliefs into their churches.
 As an example, there are still churches in Germany working to get rid of the Nazi symbols placed in them without destroying the architecture of the church itself.
-These churches should serve as an example of what super-nationalism looks like and why we would want to avoid it.
+These churches should serve as an example of what Christo-Nationalism looks like and why we would want to avoid it.

 We should never seek to impose our nationalistic beliefs onto our Christianity.
 Instead, we should serve the country we are living in because of our beliefs and seek to be the best citizens we can be under the existing laws of the land.